Definitive Img Comparison slider Press "Enter" to skip to content

 1.Overview

-The Sonnar 90mm F2.8 is an autofocus lens that Kyocera released together with the Contax G1 in 1994.
-Here we will introduce the lens that was modified to Leica M mount (rangefinder camera rangefinder linked) by Ms-optics (Miyazaki Optical).
+The SONNAR 90mm F2.8 is an autofocus lens released by Kyocera in 1994 along with the Contax G1.
+Here, we introduce a lens that was modified by Ms-optics (Miyazaki Optical) to fit a Leica M mount (rangefinder camera rangefinder coupled).

 The main differences between the original lens and the Ms-optics modified lens are the following three points.